 \section{Conclusion}

+We study naturally motivated temporal versions of the classic \textsc{Clique} and \is problems, which are called \TC and \TIS, respectively.
+We introduce the latter whereas the former has been investigated before~\cite{bentert2019listing,himmel2017adapting,viard2016computing}.
+We focused mostly on the case where all layers of the input temporal graph are unit interval graphs.
+For these, we presented a number of algorithms, both approximate and exact, and hardness results that attempt at given a broad picture of the computational complexity of both problems.

-We introduced a naturally motivated temporal version of the classic \textsc{Independent Set} problem, called \TIS, and investigated its computational complexity.
-Herein, we focused on the case where all layers of the input temporal graph are unit interval graphs.
-After establishing computational hardness results, we showed that \MTIS admits a polynomial-time $(\tau-\Delta+1)\cdot 2^\Delta$-approximation.
-Furthermore, we presented a polynomial-time algorithm for \TIS when restricted to so-called order preserving temporal interval graphs and generalized it to an \FPT-algorithm for the vertex deletion distance to order preservation.
-The latter heavily relies on our result that order preservation is retained under edge-union and edge-intersection, which is of independent interest since it may also be useful in the context of related problem such as \textsc{Temporal $\Delta$ Clique}~\cite{bentert2019listing,himmel2017adapting,viard2015revealing}.
+As even the most basic cases are hard for these problems, we focused also on the case where the temporal interval graphs are order preserving.
+We present linear-time algorithms for both \TC and \TIS for this special case, and generalized these algorithms to \FPT-algorithms for the vertex deletion distance to order preservation parameter.
+This generalization heavily relies on our result that order preservation is retained under edge-union and edge-intersection, which is of independent interest since it may also be useful in the context of related problem such as \textsc{Temporal Vertex Cover}~\cite{akrida2020temporal} or \textsc{Temporal Coloring}~\cite{mertzios2019sliding}.

 An immediate future work direction is to generalize our results for temporal (non-unit) interval graphs.
-For most of our results this question remains open.
+For most of our results it remains open whether they generalize.
 We believe that our approximation algorithm does not easily adapt.
 In fact even for two layers it is unclear how to approximate \MTIS.
-Our \FPT-algorithm for \TIS parameterized by the vertex deletion distance to order preservation generalizes to the non-unit interval case assuming the deletion set is part of the input.
-We leave for future research how to efficiently compute a minimum vertex deletion set to order preservation for temporal interval graphs.
+Our \FPT-algorithm for \TC and \TIS parameterized by the vertex deletion distance to order preservation generalizes to the non-unit interval case assuming the deletion set is part of the input.
+We leave for future research how to efficiently compute a minimum vertex deletion set to order preservation for temporal non-unit interval graphs.